Runner’s Knee: Debunking the Myth that Patellofemoral Pain More Common in Women

 Patellofemoral pain can be caused by a variety of circumstances, specifically overuse.
 Runner’s knee typically exhibits as anterior knee pain where the lower femur intersects with the patella bone.

-Being More Quad Dominant Leads to Knee Pain
+Being More Quad-Dominant Leads to Knee Pain

 Wider Pelvis Attributes to Knee Pain